On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Unitary propagation under stochastic Hamiltonians

-where the white noise increment $\Delta{W_\tau}$ is drawn from a normal distribution of zero mean and standard deviation the square root of the time interval:
+where the white-noise increment $\Delta{W_\tau}$ is drawn from a normal distribution of zero mean and standard deviation the square root of the time interval:

-This numerical scheme, also used for implementations on classical computers \cite{Jansen2006, Liang2012}, allows the construction of quantum algorithms in digital quantum computer architectures without the overhead of auxiliary qubits.
-A simple example of a quantum algorithm with classical noise \cite{gallina2022,Gallina2024FromDynamics} is depicted in \cref{fig:circuit_QCNA}, for a qubit evolution with Hamiltonian $H = \varepsilon\sigma_z + \Omega\sigma_x$, implemented using its first-order Suzuki-Trotter approximation \cite{Trotter1959OnOperators,Suzuki1976GeneralizedProblems}, and noise $\xi_t$ acting on the couplings through $R=\sigma_x$ (where $\sigma_x$ and $\sigma_z$ are the standard Pauli matrices).
+This numerical scheme, also used for implementations on classical computers \cite{Jansen2006, Liang2012}, allows the construction of quantum algorithms for digital quantum computers without the overhead of auxiliary resources (auxiliary qubits).
+This is because the unitary character ensured by the use of the Magnus expansion is naturally suited to be implemented in the language of quantum gates, the unitary operations that represent the building blocks of every quantum circuit \cite{Nielsen2010QuantumEdition}.